Overview of New Housing Legislation

 UEL staff are working hard to meet the goals and timelines of the legislation while also communicating with UEL homeowners and residents about these changes.
 Here is what we are doing:

-• Jun.
-30, 2024 – Updates to bylaws and regulations for SSMUH, Secondary Suites, Accessory Dwelling Units, and TOAs.
+- Aug.
+21, 2024 – Updates to bylaws and regulations for SSMUH, Secondary Suites, Accessory Dwelling Units, and TOAs were approved by the Minister of Municipal Affairs.
+The corresponding Ministerial Order, No. M292, can be viewed here.

 The Province has also released policy manuals for TOAs, SSMUH, and STRs, to provide further information to all jurisdictions within British Columbia.
 These resources are currently being reviewed by UEL staff and can be found at the following links: